GigaChadGaming/YouTube-Simulator-Z-automation-script/README.md

 # YouTube-Simulator-Z-automation-script
-A simple python script using pydirectinput to automate playing YouTube Simulator X on Roblox.
+A simple python script using pydirectinput to automate playing YouTube Simulator Z on Roblox.
 This script records, edits videos and makes thumbnails.
 Support for uploading videos has not been added yet.

 # How to use
 ## Prerequesites